MFS Local Offer 2024

 Other professionals:

 Other professionals may also conduct assessments as necessary.
-This may include but is not exclusive of Educational Psychologists, Speech Therapists, Specialist teachers and medical professionals.
+This may include but is not exclusive to educational Psychologists, Speech Therapists, specialist teachers and medical professionals.
 We aim to keep parents and carers informed of these assessments as and when they happen.

 Frequently asked questions: